MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 Terraform supports several options for authenticating to Azure.
 The following options are covered in this article:

-- Option #1: When using Terraform interactively, [authenticating via Microsoft account](#option-1-authenticate-via-microsoft-account) is recommended.
+- [Option #1: Authenticate via Microsoft account](#option-1-authenticate-via-microsoft-account) - Recommended when using Terraform interactively.
-- Option #2: When using Terraform from code, [authenticating via Azure service principal](#option-2-authenticate-via-azure-service-principal) is one recommended way.
+- [Option #2: Authenticate via Azure service principal](#option-2-authenticate-via-azure-service-principal) - Recommended when using Terraform from code.

 ### Option #1: Authenticate via Microsoft account